Hugh Walpole: Legacy

 Walpole was a keen and discerning collector of art.
 Sir Kenneth Clark called him "one of the three or four real patrons of art in this country, and of that small body he was perhaps the most generous and the most discriminating."
-He left fourteen works to the Tate Gallery and Fitzwilliam Museum, including paintings by Cézanne, Manet, Augustus John, Tissot and Renoir.
+He left fourteen works to the Tate Gallery and Fitzwilliam Museum, including paintings by Paul Cézanne, Édouard Manet, Augustus John, James Tissot and Pierre-Auguste Renoir.